aimclub/evoguess-ai/README_en.md

 Also EvoguessAI supports its use at low level and as a library.
 In this mode the user can use his own implementations of classes and functions.
-Documentation for this mode of use is available [here](https://evoguess-ai.readthedocs.io/) and includes installation instructions and base usage manual.
+Documentation for this mode is available [here](https://evoguess-ai.readthedocs.io/) and includes installation instructions and base usage manual.